 Using the MMFF force field in the program MacroModel [accessed via Maestro and the Minnesota Supercomputer Institute (MSI)], carry out a multi-conformational search (a Monte Carlo search) and compute the relative steric energies of 5-cis and 5-trans.
 Calculate an equilibrium constant from these relative energies and compare the calculated value to the experimentally observed value.
-Consult the PDF files I have placed on the website for how to create your own spreadsheet in which to tabulate and Boltzmann weight the energies of each of the conformations you locate in the computational study for 5-cis and 5-trans and to then deduce the computed free energy difference (and associated equilibrium value).
+Consult the Excel files I will email to you for how to create your own spreadsheet in which to tabulate and Boltzmann weight the energies of each of the conformations you locate in the computational study for 5-cis and 5-trans and to then deduce the computed free energy difference (and associated equilibrium value).